slmingol/ansible-cloudera-hadoop/README.md

 Cloudera Hadoop version: 5.4 - 5.7

-The required for Cloudera Hadoop repositories have to be properly configured on the target hosts.
+The requirements for the Cloudera Hadoop repositories has to be properly configured on the target hosts.
 See also [official documentation](http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/topics/cdh_ig_yumrepo_local_create.html)

 Java package(s) have to be available in the repository.
 You can download [jdk-8u65-linux-x64.rpm](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html#jdk-8u60-oth-JPR) from official oracle site

-SSH key passwordless authentication must be configured for root account for all target hosts.
+SSH key passwordless authentication must be configured for the root account for all target hosts.

 **se_linux** must be disabled

-**remote_user = root** must be configured for ansible.
+**remote_user = root** must be configured for Ansible.

 ## License